2014-15 Lakers Season Thread (21-61) KAT

 Who's singing a different tune?

 I myself am fine with the Hawks win, it's good for everyone to get off the whole "1" win thing, but last night we beat a team with no Howard, and no Jones.
-(Starting C-PF) And we won on the grace of Wes Johnson. :lol:
+(Starting C-PF) And we won on the grace of Wes Johnson. :lol

 If we can remove every team's starting Center and Power Forward, THEN I would sing a different tune.
 I think we could make the playoffs that way.
-Just remove 2 starters per team, and we're in this. :pimp:
+Just remove 2 starters per team, and we're in this. :hat

 Status